bloominstituteoftechnology/Graphs/projects/graph/README.md

 This is a multi-stage project to draw a graph and show the connected components of that graph in different colors.

-A designer on your team has provided a mockup for what the final product should look like:  https://github.com/LambdaSchool/Graphs/blob/master/projects/graph/UI:UX%20Mockup.png

-Note that it should not always appear exactly like this.
-The vertexes, edges, and colors should vary randomly each time the program is run.

 ## Part 1: Graph, Vertex, Edge Classes